PixelUpdater/PixelUpdater/README.md

 ### Reinstallation

 For testing, Pixel Updater can allow the current OS version (i.e. matching build fingerprint) to be reinstalled.
 To do so, enable debug mode and then enable the `Allow reinstall` toggle.
-Make sure to not enable `Automatically install updates` at the same time or else the current OS version will be reinstalled after every reboot because it's always seen as a valid update.

 ### Reverting an update